Search Results by Category

 Stellantis, PSA, Rennes Plant[France]

-ll impact the production of Peugeot 5008 and C5 Aircross vehicles for a one-week duration at the end of November 2023.
+anned to transfer 900 workers at the Rennes Plant to another plant, which manufactures models in lower-price segments.
 PSA will unveil its 4-seater convertible concept "C5 Airscape" at the 2007 Frankfurt Motor Show.
 The car has an electrically folding roof made of a carbon fiber reinforced plastic (CFRP) material with a glazed upper section.
 It is powered by a DPF equipped 2,700cc V6 diesel engine combined with a 6-speed automatic transmission.
 C...

 OEM Plants Updated at: 2025/07/22